Miaowshroom/RLMA/README.md

 	matplotlib

 	[more details in req.txt]
-# Run the code with command(to load the author's models):
+# Run the code with command(to load the our models):
 	python Minimalistic_Attack.py    -g   'give a name you want/this will create the folder name'  -a   'not important'   -n   pixels_to_attack   -t   0.9   -r   'SAC-discrete (root name for the folder)' --customized_path "./SAC_model/saved_models/sac_discrete_atari_BeamRider-v4/sac_discrete_atari_BeamRider-v4_s3/tf1_save5"

 # Run the code with command(to load the author's models):